Over an intense four-hour period, students used their industry knowledge and our platform to build a software solution for a real-world use case.

 The BRYTER Student Analyst Program

-For our BRYTER Student Analyst Program, we are looking for the outstanding Legal Tech experts and engineers of tomorrow.
+For our BRYTER Student Analyst Program, we are looking for the outstanding legal operations experts and engineers of tomorrow.
 The role of our Student Analysts is to support our Customer Success, Business Development and Sales teams in day-to-day operations.
-This support includes the technical implementation of projects on the BRYTER platform, assistance with trainings and workshops, as well as academic research tasks.
+This support includes the technical implementation of projects on the BRYTER workflow automation platform, assistance with training and workshops, as well as academic research tasks.
+Check out our work opportunities by visiting BRYTER careers page.